-Starting with the drive system, motion is supplied by a 10-pole BLDC motor, epicyclically driving the aluminum platter through an urethane drive wheel.
+Starting with the drive system, motion is supplied by a BLDC motor, epicyclically driving the aluminum platter through an urethane drive wheel.
 The motor is attached to a telescopic cradle using sorbothane rings for vibration decoupling.

 The platter, of medium weight (3.3Kg), is constructed from aluminium and acrylic with the major mass around its circumference for a greater Moment of Inertia.
 Its underside is covered in butyl rubber to quell any “ringing”.
 It rotates on an inverted bearing design, its weight supported by twin ceramic spheres.
 To top it off, we use a two layer rubber / cork mat, for further isolation.

 The inboard power supply, line filters the mains supply before converting it to 12V DC and stabilizing it.
-It then feeds the motor controller, which features electronic speed switching (33/45), along with quick spin-up and quick stop characteristics.
+It then feeds the motor controller, which features electronic speed switching (33/45), along with quick start and quick stop characteristics.